OUR WORK

 BUILDING THE SOIL FOR TRANSFORMATIVE JUSTICE

-SOIL provides transformative justice capacity building through education and skills building trainings.
+SOIL provides transformative justice capacity building through education and skills building.

 In addition, we collaborate with strategic partners, work to connect TJ-oriented people and communities together through our Mycelium Networks, and create tools that can support people in their everyday TJ work.